UnioGame/UniGame.UniBuild/README.md

 ## Commands

-All build commands realize two type of API:
+All build commands realize common API:

-- IUnityPreBuildCommand
+- IUnityBuildCommand

+For simplification, you can implement one of the ready-made templates:

-- IUnityPostBuildCommand
+- SerializableBuildCommand
+- UnityBuildCommand (Scriptable Object Template)

 You can create your own command with two ways: